The structural method for Ordinary Differential Equations: General design of the structural method

-where $\partial_z f$ and $\partial_t f$ denote the derivatives in order to the first and second argument respectively.
-Once again, time derivative of equation \eqref{eq::ODE_K2} provides a relation between $\phi$ and all the derivatives up to the third-order one
+where $\partial_z f$ and $\partial_t f$ denote the derivatives with respect to the first and second arguments, respectively.
+Once again, the time derivative of Eq.~\eqref{eq::ODE_K2} provides a relation between the function $\phi(t)$ and all its derivatives up to the third order, that is,